ModusMorris/Kirbys_Dreamland_RL/README.md

 To resume training from the last checkpoint:
 - The model will automatically load the latest saved state.
 - Exploration (epsilon) will adjust dynamically to continue learning effectively.

+## 🎮 Running Trained Models (Evaluation)
+To test a trained model without retraining, you can use the evaluation.py script:
+`python evaluation.py`
+This script allows you to:
+- ✅ Load a pre-trained model and observe its performance.
+- ✅ Debug and analyze the agent’s behavior without needing to retrain.
+- ✅ Test different models efficiently.

 ## 🌟 Results
 After training for 25000 epochs: